dreramirez91/SEIRTrainingManual/Attendance.md

 > I have come to the frightening conclusion that I am the decisive element.
 It is my personal approach that creates the climate.
 It is my daily mood that makes the weather.
 I possess tremendous power to make life miserable or joyous.

-*— Haim G. Ginott*

 Your energy matters!
 Keep it lively for an interactive and positive bootcamp experience.

 - As much as possible, avoid silence!
     - Use polls and conversations to maintain engagement.
-      - Stimulate conversations for rapport-building, especially early on!.
+    - Stimulate conversations for rapport-building, especially early on!
     - Personalize by using student names.